Accident Reporting and Investigation

 Contractor Accident and Incident Reporting and Investigation

-Contractors and service providers must also immediately report all incidents and injuries, including near misses, to their project manager or CUMC liaison.
+Contractors and service providers must also immediately report all incidents and injuries, including near misses, to their project manager or CUIMC liaison.
 A completed Contractor Incident Report Form (.pdf) must be completed within 24 hours of the incident.
 We will maintain documentation of all contractor illnesses and injuries.

 As per 3310.8.2 (7) of the New York City Building Code, site safety coordinators and managers assigned to construction and renovation projects must immediately report incidents to the New York City Department of Buildings.
 The Site Safety Notification contact number is 212-566–3199.

 The following incidents must be reported:

 - Any injury or near miss to a member of the public

 - Any worker injury requiring EMS treatment or hospitalization

 - Any worker fall (except for slips and trips)

 - Any property damage public or private